-Taught by experts in the field of complementary and integrative health.
+Our program is taught by experts in the field of complimentary and integrative health.

-Director & Professor in the Department of Biochemistry and Cellular and Molecular Biology and the Division of Integrative Physiology.
+Professor, Department of Biochemistry and Cellular & Molecular Biology, Division of Integrative Physiology

 Teaching & Research Faculty